-The aim of study is to analyse the sources, estimates and impacts of black money in India and its macroeconomic implication.
-It also highlights the percentage of black money to gross domestic product in selected countries of the world and the initiatives of Government of India to check and control black money.
+The aim of study is as follows.

+- 1. To analyse the sources, estimates and impacts of black money in India - To highlights the percentage of black money to gross domestic product in selected countries of the world and the initiatives of Government of India to check and control black money.